matronyme2/Custom-Phyrebird-Theme/README.md

 - The ScreenSelectMusic timer is set to 90, but is now actually counting 135 seconds, as Phoenix uses 1.5s for each timer tick instead of 1s.
 - Grades now appear on the ScreenSelectMusic for Player 2.
 This was a bug that has been fixed.
 - Step artist's name now appears on the ScreenEvaluation.
 This was a bug that has been fixed.
+- Removed New Record sound and upscore (+X,XXX) when the player has a stage break, to imitate the behaviour of Phoenix.
 - Titles have been added, thanks to xenogenesis5922 who sent the .PSD file used to make them.
 They work like player profiles' avatars, as they can be added to the `Save/LocalProfiles/{player_id}/` folder and show up in game.
 You have to manually add them though, as titles were not intended in the base game (I will try to implement them properly someday).

 ## Installation